lindseyburnett/interlocking-crochet-generator/README.md

 (none)

 ### Nice to have
-(none)
+- Detailed explanation flip for pattern
+  - If turned off, basically takes out all the fluff in the setup steps

 ## Other Features

 ### Must have
-- Test pattern generation
-  - Try all empty, all full, and hit the randomize button a few times
 - Test other browsers, once all tools/settings have been added
 	- FF, Edge
 	- Mac Safari (BS)